I have this thing about drowning. Or, rather, almost drowning.

 *** BACK TO YOUR REGULARLY-SCHEDULED PROGRAMMING ***

 …decided to go canoeing on the Connetquot River.
-Actually, they decided as I rarely gravitate toward things where I can die.
+Actually, they decided as I rarely gravitate toward water or places where I can die.

-Anyway, there we are in this canoe (Laurie & I) paddling down a very narrow, winding section of the river (which was more like a skinny stream at this point) & the canoes were having a hard time getting through.
+Anyway, there we are in this canoe (Laurie & I) paddling down a very narrow, very winding section of the river (which was more like a skinny li’l stream at this point) & the canoes were having a hard time navigating to get through the tight curves.

 “Let’s get out of our canoes & we’ll just walk them through this part of the river!”